codacy/codacy-pmd/src/main/resources/docs/description/java_junit_UseAssertEqualsInsteadOfAssertTrue.md

+Since: PMD 3.1

 This rule detects JUnit assertions in object equality.
-These assertions should be made by more specific methods, like `assertEquals`.
+These assertions should be made by more specific methods, like assertEquals.

-Ex:
+Example(s):
 ```
 public class FooTest extends TestCase {
 	void testCode() {